 Nine things about me:

-- Growing up I wanted to be a paleontologist or an ichthyologist.
-Then I took advanced math… and realized I was not meant to be a scientist.
+- Growing up, I wanted to be a paleontologist or an ichthyologist.
+Then I took advanced physics… and realized I was not meant to be a scientist.

-- I never sing in the shower; I love to sing in the car.
+- I never sing in the shower; I hold private concerts in the car.

 - I’ve had a life-long aspiration of being a hippie, but it’s cold where I live and it’s hard to wear flowing skirts under snowsuits.